-This program contains a mix of new control boards deisgns as well as reuse of Thunderboltand does not require backwards compatibility with a previous design.
+This is a new program with new control boards and does not require backwards compatibility with a previous design.

 2.6 Source Code Documentation

 All modules are written with Doxygen syntax commenting.
 A Rich Text Document and HTML output provide documentation for all the source code and is updated intermittently during development.
 It is able to map out calling functions and caller functions as well.